Ocean City Homes & Condos for Sale

 The boating and fishing scene in Ocean City is among the best that you'll find in any town along the Atlantic Ocean.
 You can drop your line off the Route 50 Bridge or Ocean City Pier or hop on a boat and search for tuna and mahi-mahi in the canyons.
 If you're lucky, you might even catch a White Marlin, as Ocean city is known as the White Marlin Capital of the World!

 There are plenty of other outdoor recreational activities that you can enjoy in Ocean City.
-You can go paddle boarding or kayaking through the bay and canals, golf at one of the 15+ courses in the area, or walk or cycle at Nortside Park.
+You can go jet skiing, paddle boarding or kayaking through the bay and canals, golf at one of the 15+ courses in the area, play one of the mant miniture golf courses, or walk or cycle at Nortside Park.
 If you want to stay active on the beach, the waves are ideal for surfing and body boarding and during the Summer there's even a designated surf beach in Ocean City.
-There are also plenty of opportunities to start up a game of beach volleyball along the 10 miles of beach.
+There are also plenty of opportunities to start up a game of beach volleyball or cornhole along the 10 miles of beach.

 Brief history of Ocean City, MD